 VoteCast: Arizona voters divided on state of nation

-Voters casting midterm election ballots in Arizona are divided over the state of the nation, according to a wide-ranging survey of the American electorate.
+As they determined the outcome of one of the nation’s most competitive Senate races, voters casting midterm election ballots in Arizona were divided over the state of the nation, according to a wide-ranging survey of the American electorate.

-Here’s a snapshot of who voted and why in Arizona, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 139,000 voters and nonvoters _ including 4,128 voters and 443 nonvoters in the state of Arizona _ conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of who voted and why in Arizona, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 4,128 voters and 443 nonvoters in the state of Arizona — conducted for The Associated Press by NORC at the University of Chicago.

 RACE FOR SENATE